Next-Generation Training spaces

 For universities, innovation is crucial as they compete for funding — scientific breakthroughs can be patented and licensed, and a high research ranking helps them to attract fee-paying students.
 “They’re beginning to break down the silos for faculties and departments and instead talk about the need to glue people together in different ways,” says Philip Ross, founder and CEO of consultant Unwork.

 “Design is about creating ways to bring people together, who may not be used to the idea, into a rich, collaborative environment,” says Stefan Jakobek, education lead at HOK.

 “The idea is to put disparate people together in one place, so maybe if a person studying Ebola bumps into someone focused on the human genome, they might have this great conversation and new ideas are sparked.”

-“You don’t just learn in the classroom or lecture hall, you learn from each other, you learn outside, at the dining table or the coffee shop.
+“You don’t just learn in the classroom, training room, or lecture hall, you learn from each other, you learn outside, at the dining table or the coffee shop.
 Two or three students sitting around a table with their laptops is a wonderful learning environment”

 Stefan Jakobek, HOK

 Much of this work must take place in secure labs.
 “So you create layers of space, some of which are discrete and others more collaborative.
 At one end, you might have a secure laboratory, at the other a social space where researchers from different disciplines can just sit and talk about the meaning of life.
 We’re looking to interconnect people physically and visually — the atrium at the Crick Institute in London allows users to look up or down at what’s happening.
 Ideas happen in the corridor almost as much as the laboratory.
 What you don’t want is a building full of enclosed spaces.”

 This is a common theme for university design - a new cross-disciplinary college to influence thought across every discipline on the campus.
 It must become a catalyst for new ideas.”